 The second source in this course is based on an article published on the APA – American Psychological Association, website about ethics for psychologists and other healthcare professionals.
 It is a short summary of the frequent ethical problems that are encountered by practicing psychologists and therapists, as well as other healthcare professionals, with guidelines for avoiding problems.
 It is full of practical tips on how to avoid common ethical dilemmas.

-Psychologists, social workers, mental health counselors and marriage and family therapists can benefit from this course.
-This course may also be helpful for other practitioners, such as midwives and dieticians and nutritionists who also need continuing education in the area of ethics and who need to practice the principle of confidentiality.
+Mental health counselors and marriage, counselors and family therapists can benefit from this course.
+This course may also be helpful for other practitioners, such as substance abuse professionals who also need continuing education in the area of ethics and who need to practice the principle of confidentiality.
 Most states that require continuing education courses for licensed professionals require ethcis courses.
 This course is appropriate for beginning, intermediate and advanced level practitioners who wish to learn about ethics, confidentiality and legal issues.

 The publication is written in simple, easy to read terms, that provide enough detail to help a Licenses Professional Counselor (LPC) and other mental health professional increase their knowledge of ethics, confidentiality and how to avoid ethical problems.
 It was specifically designed to meet license renewal requirements for LPCs in Texas, however it is equally appropriate for other counselors, social workers, psychologists and substance abuse specialists.